JackPotat0/jackpotat0.github.io/docs/game.md

 #### Final Fantasy IX (PS1)
-I am struggling to decide whether to put this here or the next category initially but it deserves to be here.
+I am struggling to decide whether to put this here or the next category initially but it deserves to be here (This is no longer in the highest ranked category, sorry FF9 but you are stuck being the 'top tier but never anyone's favourite' ).
 I had been blinded by the internet that this is not for me, and is that WRONG.
 This could easily be my favourite FF if I had played this before FFX (though FFX is still the better introductory FF imo).
 This is a really solid game without a lot to complain.

 Garnet/Dagger is written wonderfully and acts like a real 16 year old girl under the circumstances.
 Zidane is a refreshing protagonist as he is a largely developed character at the beginning and has a nice arc wrapping up his character near the end.
 The other characters also stayed as relevant for as long as possible (maybe not Amarant, he is definitely the weakest in the narative, only act as a foil to Zidane's ideals). **Vivi is precious and must be protected.** The theme of life and its purpose is quite timeless and thought provoking.